colored-console/colored-console/how_to_build.md

 *Don't be put off by the prerequisites!* It only takes a few minutes to set them up and only needs to be done once.
 If you haven't used Bau before then you're in for a real treat!

-If you used the build scrits, after the build has completed, the build artifacts will be located in `artifacts`.
+If you used the build scripts, after the build has completed, the build artifacts will be located in `artifacts`.

 ## Windows